HannaKim4673/Beer_Restaurant_Success/README.md

 * Visualizations from Tableau
 * Dashboard will be hosted on Tableau

-## Communication Protocols

-### General
-If assistance from another team member is needed, it is best to email them.
-Emails for all team members are listed in the Slack group chat.
-Speaking of Slack, given that most of the members respond best to email, it is best to mostly use Slack to communicate and relay information during class breakout sessions.
-In situations where written communication is not sufficient to tackle a problem, a group member can set up a Zoom conference and invite required members.

-### Emergency
-In case of emergency, it is best to use email to communicate, since group members seem to check email more often than Slack.

 ## Presentation Draft
 Here is a link to our presentation draft: https://docs.google.com/presentation/d/1ncMNHN-_4Yj5ERpOJf3xiXUV8s-9Rn6viUx6BdiPeBo/edit?usp=sharing